zammad/zammad-admin-documentation/channels/email/email-headers.rst

    .. warning:: **🧐 About values**

-      * While headers are case insensitive, values like e.g. priority names are case censitive: ``1 low`` will work, but ``1 lOw`` will not!
+      * While headers are not case sensitive, values like e.g. priority names are case censitive: ``1 low`` will work, but ``1 lOw`` will not!
-      * When using attributes that require datetime values, ensure to use Time Zoned Times. e.g. for 28th September 2021 on 8 am CEST, either use:
+      * When using attributes that require date / time values, ensure to use Time Zoned Times. e.g. for 28th September 2021 on 8 am CEST, either use:

             * ``2021-09-28T08:00:00+0200``